Australian Consulate-General

 After establishing diplomatic relations with the People's Republic of China in 1972, Australia established an embassy in Beijing in 1973.

-The Australia-China bilateral relationship is based on strong economic and trade complementarities, a comprehensive program of high-level visits and wide-ranging cooperation.
 In 2014, the Australian Prime Minister and Chinese President agreed to describe the relationship as a "comprehensive strategic partnership".

 More information on our bilateral relations